Skip to Content

 What You Can Do About It

 Wipe loose dirt and moisture from the battery using an old rag.
-Move loose wires out of the way to gain access to the battery terminals.
+Move any loose wires out of the way to gain access to the battery terminals.

 Most modern vehicles are negatively grounded -- the black (negative) wire goes from the battery to the vehicle chassis.
 Older vehicles may have a positive ground.
 If you are uncertain, consult the vehicle manufacturer's manual.

-Step 3: Disconnect the battery cable that goes to ground.
+Step 3: Disconnect the battery cables.

 Step 5: Clean each of the battery cable clamps, one at a time.

-Extreme Weather
+Four: Extreme Weather

 Heat issues:

 • Evaporation: Under the hood, a car battery can reach internal temperatures of 140 degrees or higher.
 This causes the fluid inside it to evaporate, damaging your battery's internal structure.
+This is not as common with new batteries that are completely sealed, like the X2Power AGM batteries.

 Cold issues:

 • Reduced Capacity: At 32 degrees, your battery's capacity drops by 20 percent.
 At -22 degrees, it can drop by 50 percent.
+What does that mean?
+Less power (or no power) to crank your engine.

 What You Can Do About It

 In summer, park in the shade as often as possible to help keep your vehicle's temperature down.
-In winter, park your car indoors if you have the option.
-Since both heat and cold can drain your battery, you may want to use a charger when your vehicle's not in use, or carry a portable jump starter in your vehicle in case your battery dies.
-If you live in an area prone to extreme temperatures, you may want to invest in an AGM battery that is designed to perform in a broader range of temperatures.
+In winter, park your car in the garage if you have the option.
+Since both heat and cold can drain your battery, you may want to use a charger when your vehicle's not in use or carry a portable jump starter in your vehicle in case your battery dies.

 • A consistently dead battery